Outrigger Hotels & Resorts

-Outrigger Resorts & Hotels is a Honolulu-based luxury hotel chain and management company that operates hotels, condominiums, and vacation resort properties in Hawaii, the Asia-Pacific region, and the islands of the Indian Ocean.
+OUTRIGGER Resorts & Hotels is a Honolulu-based luxury hotel chain and management company that operates hotels, condominiums, and vacation resort properties in Hawaii, the Asia-Pacific region, and the islands of the Indian Ocean.

 History

-The company was founded by Roy and Estelle Kelley who opened their first hotel in 1947.
+The company was founded by Roy and Estelle Kelley, who opened their first hotel in 1947.
 Roy Kelley was an architect for Charles William Dickey and worked on many of Honolulu's landmark buildings, including the Immigration Station, Montegue Hall at Punahou School, the main building of the old Halekulani Hotel and the former Waikiki Theater.

-In 1963, Roy Kelley bought the old Outrigger Canoe Club from the estate of Queen Emma of Hawaii and built the Outrigger Waikiki in this site.
+In 1963, Roy Kelley bought the old Outrigger Canoe Club from the estate of Queen Emma of Hawaii and built the Outrigger Waikiki on this site.
 In 1967, the Outrigger Waikiki On The Beach hotel opened, the first to carry the Outrigger name.
-During the 1970s, Outrigger grew into a chain of Hawaiian hotels.
+During the 1970s, OUTRIGGER grew into a chain of Hawaiian hotels.
 In 1982, the company purchased the Prince Kuhio Hotel, its first luxury property.
-By 1986, Outrigger became the largest hotel chain in Hawaii when its room count pushed over 7,000.
-In 1989, Outrigger took over the Royal Waikoloan Hotel, and in 1993, the Kauai Hilton became the Outrigger Kauai Beach hotel.
-In 1996, Outrigger opened its first hotel outside the United States, the Outrigger Marshall Islands Resort.
+By 1986, OUTRIGGER became the largest hotel chain in Hawaii when its room count reached over 7,000.
+In 1989, OUTRIGGER took over the Royal Waikoloan Hotel, and in 1993, the Kauai Hilton became the Outrigger Kauai Beach hotel.
+In 1996, OUTRIGGER opened its first hotel outside the United States, the Outrigger Marshall Islands Resort.

-In 1999, Outrigger spun off 15 of its hotels to create the hotel chain OHANA Hotels and Resorts, a brand of three-star properties, while also keeping the Outrigger brand for its higher-end five-star and luxury properties.
+In 1999, OUTRIGGER spun off 15 of its hotels to create the hotel chain OHANA Hotels and Resorts, a brand of three-star properties, while keeping the OUTRIGGER brand for its higher-end five-star and luxury properties.
 Ohana is a Hawaiian word meaning "family".
 By 2018, there were only two remaining OHANA Hotels.

 By 2014, the hotel chain operated 11,000 rooms in 40 hotels worldwide and added 2 Fiji hotels to its list of properties.